ebd622/fe-crud/README.md

 ## Run both servises with a docker-compose
-It is also possible to run both `mock` and `gateway` with docker-compose command:
+It is also possible to run both `mock` and `gateway` with docker-compose command.

+Build and run contatiners:
 ```
 docker-compose up -d
 ```